 Moore Square in the heart of downtown has been a place of gathering since 1972.
-This four-acre urban green space hosts events and here you will find the old City Market, restaurants, cafes, bars, art galleries, a kids museum, and high-density residential.
+This four-acre urban green space hosts events and here you will find the old City Market, restaurants, cafes, bars, art galleries, the Marbles kids museum, and high-density residential.

 Pullen Park, located next to NC State University on 66 acres of land is the first public park in North Carolina and the 5th oldest operating amusement park in the U.S.

 - Guide to Dorothea Dix Park and the incredible Guided walking tour

 13. World class museums

 We’re not typically big museum people, unless they are something special and there are some excellent museums in Raleigh NC.

 In fact, because of the quality and number of free museums in Raleigh, it is often referred to as the “Smithsonian of the South”.